-deterministic doublet
+Deterministic doublet

 Deterministic Doublet Performance Calculations¶

-the pythermogis package to run a deterministic (without uncertainty quantification) doublet simulation.
+This is a simple example of how to run a deterministic (without uncertainty quantification) doublet performance calculation.

 xarray is at the heart of data handling in pythermogis

-π§ͺ Basic Example¶
+π§ͺ Basic 1D Example¶

+This example demonstrates how to run a deterministic doublet simulation using the Aquifer and ThermoGISDoublet classes for a single location.
 The outcomes are deterministic, meaning there is no stochastic sampling or probabilities associated with this simulation, the results are printed to the console.

-from pythermogis import calculate_doublet_performance
+from pythermogis.aquifer import Aquifer

-results = calculate_doublet_performance(input_data)
+results = ThermoGISDoublet(aquifer=aquifer).simulate().to_dataset()

 print(results)